 1.2.2.
 Adult Migration Timing.
-Migrants are present at Ice Harbor year around.
+Upstream migrants are present at Ice Harbor Dam all year.
 Maintenance of adult passage facilities is scheduled for January and February to minimize impacts on adult migrants.
-Table IHR-2 shows primary passage periods for each species and shows earliest and latest date of peak passage on record from fish count data compiled by the Corps of Engineers.
-Adult fish (salmon, steelhead, bull trout, and lamprey) are counted from April 1 through December 15.
-From April 1 through October 31, adult fish are counted 24-hours per day.
-Fish are visually counted by fish counters 16-hours per day (from 0400 to 2000 hours Pacific Standard Time) with nighttime passage from 2000 to 0400 hours videotaped with later interrogation by fish counters.
-From November 1 through December 15, fish passage is videotaped 24-hours per day with later interrogation by fish counters.
+Table IHR-2 shows primary passage periods for each species and shows earliest and latest dates of peak passage on record from fish count data compiled by the Corps of Engineers.
+Adult fish (salmon, steelhead, bull trout, and lamprey) are counted 16 hours per day (from 0400 to 2000 hours Pacific Standard Time)from April 1 through December 15.
+From March 1 through March 31, adult fish will be counted 10 hours per day (0600 to 1600 hours Pacific Standard Time) to gather information for setting non-routine maintenance schedules.